hooverken/ARMPowershell/Get-AzLogicalToPhysicalAzMappings/README.md

 This script takes a subscription ID and region name as a parameter and returns what the "actual" AZ is that is mapped to the subscription.

-Not all AZs are created equal so if you're not sure then a Support ticket can get you some gu8idance on what zone you should be using.
+Not all AZs are created equal so if you're not sure then a Support ticket can get you some guidance on what zone you should be using.

 ## Example: